ygryadit/LiftConceptSketches3D/README.md

 └── designer_name_k
 ```
 ## Additional design sketches OpenSketch++
-We additionally collected a set of sketches, which are available [OpenSketch++] (coming soon).
+We collected an additional set of sketches [OpenSketch++] (coming soon).
 The files in this archive are structured the same way as in the OpenSketch dataset.